 Power supplies used with this desktop board must be able to provide enough standby current to support the standard Instantly Available (ACPI S3 sleep state) configuration.
 If the standby current necessary to support multiple wake events from the PCI and/or USB buses exceeds power supply capacity, the desktop board may lose register settings stored in memory.

-For more information about standby current requirements for the desktop board, navigate to the Technical Product Specification by selecting the desktop board from the link below and then selecting Product Documents:
+For more information on standby current requirements, navigate to the TPS by first selecting the desktop board from the following link: